 You decided to give casting in resin molds a try.
 You mixed your resin thoroughly and were beyond excited to find it cured solid.
-Then you pushed it out of the mold and immediately felt a twinge of disappointment.
-Why does the resin have an edge?
-Like why did the resin do this?
+Then you pushed it out of the mold and immediately felt a twinge of disappointment because your resin has an edge.

-- It happens whether you use plastic or silicone molds.
+- Whether you use plastic or silicone molds

-- It happens whether you use resin colors or keep it clear.
+- You use resin colors or keep it clear.

 Ready for the good news?

 Let’s take a closer look.
 You should notice the resin that touched the mold surface cured as you expected.
 It’s the back part of the mold (the side exposed to air) that cured with a sharp edge.

 [Hang with me for the next 30 seconds.]

 It has to do with heat and surface tension.